Who is Mike Hayton?

-The OPCS code will represent a particular operation.
+The OPCS code will represent a particular operation to be used by your insurance company to identify the procedure being proposed.
 It will consist of a capital letter followed by four numbers.
 For example a carpal tunnel decompression operation will have the OPCS code A6510.
-Your surgeon should be able to give you the code once a decision has been made to perform surgery.
+Mike should be able to give you the code once a decision has been made to perform surgery.
 Occasionally multiple OPCS codes are required for one operation and this would represent two or more different procedures being performed in the one operation.
 Once you have been given the OPCS code you should inform your insurance company to obtain authorisation.

 These terms describe the amount of time spent in the hospital.

-A Day case operation is performed and the patient is allowed home on the same day.
+A day case operation is performed when the patient is allowed home on the same day and this may be performed under either local or general anaesthetic.
 The patient is usually given a private room or day case cubicle.

-An In-patient is kept in overnight following surgery.
+An In-patient procedure requires an overnight stay following surgery.
 This may be for a variety of reasons such as co-existing medical conditions, social circumstances, more careful observation required etc.

 What should I bring with me on the day of the operation?

 The level of surgery and length of stay may dictate what you should bring.
-All patients may require to wait a few hours before the operation.
+All patients may require to wait a few hours before the operation apart from those in the ambulatory procedure room which is a relatively quick turnaround time.
 It is advisable to bring a book or lap top to help pass this time.
-Newspapers will be provided.
+Newspapers may be provided.
 We would recommend a pair of slippers and bathrobe.
 Patients staying overnight may wish to bring wash bags and toiletries.